Overnight Vision Correction and Myopia Control

 How to Treat Progressive Myopia

 When a child is diagnosed with myopia, they are typically prescribed eyeglasses or contact lenses to correct their vision.
 In some cases, the condition will stabilize by the time the child becomes an adult.
 In other cases, myopia can progressively worsen as the child ages.
-This is because the eyeball shape continues to grow over time and impact the child’s sight.
+This is because the eyeball shape continues to grow over time and impacts the child’s sight.

 Progressive myopia can cause symptoms such as: